 The purpose number one in blockchain online advertising today is to set the standards, only after that, the companies will be able to assess the value of the blockchain for their business.

-Seeing great perspectives of blockchain technology for the digital advertising, IAB created a blockchain working group in 2017 which will contribute to the standards developing and clearing up the legal aspects of implementation.
+Seeing great perspectives of blockchain technology for digital advertising, IAB created a blockchain working group in 2017, which will contribute to the standards developing and clearing up the legal aspects of implementation.

 To sum up

-The blockchain technology is a brighter future for the advertising industry that by the end of 2020 will become a reality.
+The blockchain technology promises a brighter future for the advertising industry.
 The advertisers, publishers, developers, and media companies expect from blockchain-based advertising technology greater transparency and visibility.
-If things go as expected, very soon blockchain advertising will change ad buying for the better, delivering all operational insights and guaranteeing the brand safety.
+If things go as expected, very soon blockchain advertising will change ad buying for the better, delivering all operational insights and guaranteeing brand safety.

 Ivan Guzenko, CEO of SmartyAds